Looking for a natural DIY bug spray recipe that will not leave you soaked in horrific chemicals? Who needs that!??

 - Fill to (almost) the top with distilled H2O

-- See the additional add-ins listed below (which are included in the Bug Be Gone Spray listed for sale in the organic skincare shop)
+- See the additional add-ins listed below (which are included in my Pronounce Skincare Bug Spray)

 Now, you will smell great, keep the mosquitoes and other buggers at bay, and all while being healthy.
 Isn’t it great learning new health conscious ways to treat problems?